-Gastric acid is produced by horses, donkeys and mules whether there is food in the stomach or not.
+Gastric acid is produced continuously by horses, donkeys and mules, whether there is food in the stomach or not.
 Following are 12 facts about gastric acid - short and to the point.
 These have been compiled and condensed to provide a better understanding of the physiology, volume, benefits and conditions that occur from the production of gastric acid.

 Did You Know?